samina-khan/fourup/ProjectInformation.md

 ####Description:
 This is a game app for the rather well known game of Connect 4.
-There are two modes of play : One, where two players pass the device, taking turns playing the game.
-Two, where a player gets to play against the AI.
-Three rounds to declare a winner, after which you cycle back to the beginning where you get to choose the mode of play.
+The flow of the app is pretty self-explanatory, however I have detailed it below:
+1. The first screen where users choose their opponent by clicking either of two buttons: 'Pass n Play', where they play against a friend taking turns on the same device or 'Play against Evil Genius', where they play against the in-built AI.
+2. The second screen is either the 'Play against AI' or 'Pass 'n' Play' screen depending on the choice made.
+A 6x7 board is presented to the user and they click on empty slots to indicate which column they wish to drop their disks into.
+They take turns against their opponent.
+Three rounds are played on the same 6x7 board to declare a winner on the:
+3. The third screen, which is a 'Results' screen where the the winner of the previous three rounds is declared.
+If the user clicks the 'Play again' button, they are cycled back to the first screen where they get to choose their opponent again.

 ####License Information
 This work is available under the "MIT License".
 Please see the file [COPYING](https://github.com/samina-khan/fourup/blob/master/COPYING) in this distribution for license terms.